RESOURCES

 Step 2: Install Your Component Library and Data Layer

-shadcn/ui has become the fastest-growing component library in React.
-The State of React 2024 survey showed it doubling from 20% to 42% usage in a single year, with 80% positivity — the highest of any library.
+shadcn/ui has become the fastest-growing component library for React dashboards.
+The State of React 2024 survey showed it doubling from 20% to 42% usage in a single year, with 80% positivity - the highest of any library.
 By 2025, it was on the verge of overtaking MUI for the top spot.
 Its popularity is partly driven by AI coding tools (Cursor, v0, Lovable) that default to generating shadcn/ui code.
 It provides composable components you own and can customize.

 npx shadcn@latest init